eschan145/DieKnow/README.md

 The Intel Core i3 CPU is quite slow and in the lower end of Intel's CPU lineup.
 Therefore it is important for highest efficiency to use C++, as Python is built on C and very inefficient.
 DieKnow does not only use C++ because most executables are blocked by organizations' AppLocker policy.
 This can be mitigated by using ctypes and building a shared object or dynamic link library from C++ files.

-### How can I compile this myself?
+#### How can I compile this myself?

-First, ensure you have everything set up to run DyKnow.
+First, ensure you have everything set up to run DieKnow.
 Take a look at the GitHub Actions [`build.yml`](.github/workflows/build.yml) workflow and follow along with it.